hank-kuo-cs/EVA-Space-Center/README.md

 - It means the error of the predicted distance between camera and moon is ± 0.380 km
 - And the error of the predicted angle between camera and moon, phi is ± 2.63°, and theats is ± 1.62°
 ## To Do List
+- [ ] Add check NaN function
+- [ ] Check vector if it is in positive domain